 Bacteria can occur in food and produce stable, resistant forms (spores) that are not killed when the food is cooked, roasted or baked.
-If heated food is kept warm at insufficiently high temperatures in private and commercial kitchens, any spores that survived the initial preparation may develop viable bacteria that can, in turn, multiply in the food.
+If prepared dishes are kept warm at insufficiently high temperatures in private and commercial kitchens, any spores that survived the initial preparation may develop viable bacteria that can, in turn, multiply in the food.
 Some of these bacteria are able to produce harmful metabolites (toxins).
 Consuming food contaminated with toxins or high bacterial counts can lead to a foodborne disease with associated diarrhoea or vomiting.
 For this reason, food must be kept hot enough to prevent the growth of pathogens.

-The German Federal Institute for Risk Assessment (BfR) has scientifically evaluated the minimum temperatures that must be maintained in order to prevent foodborne diseases.
-The analysis focused on the spore-forming bacteria of the Bacillus (B.) cereus group and Clostridium (C.) perfringens, which can multiply at high temperatures and are often the cause of dis-eases associated with heated food.
+The BfR has scientifically evaluated the minimum temperatures that must be maintained in order to prevent foodborne diseases.
+The analysis focused on the spore-forming bacteria of the Bacillus (B.) cereus group and Clostridium (C.) perfringens, which can multiply at high temperatures and are often the cause of diseases associated with heated food.

-In 2020, mathematical simulations and the analysis of scientific literature showed that growth of B. cereus, B. cytotoxicus or C. perfringens is unlikely at temperatures above 57 °C. However, individual studies indicate that low growth in food is possible even at higher temperatures up to 60 °C. Based on these results, since 2020, the BfR advises maintaining heated food at a temperature of at least 60 °C prior to consumption.
-The EFSA BIOHAZ Panel (2016) also notes that most cases of foodborne illness caused by B. cereus are associated with raw or cooked food that have not been stored at temperatures below 4 °C or above 60 °C.
+Previously, the BfR recommended keeping food hot at a temperature of at least 65 °C. A search of the current literature and mathematical simulations showed that growth of B. cereus, B. cytotoxicus or C. perfringens is unlikely at temperatures above 57 °C. However, individual studies indicate that low growth in food is possible even at higher temperatures up to 60 °C. Based on these results, the BfR now advises maintaining heated food at a temperature of at least 60 °C prior to consumption.
+The EFSA BIOHAZ Panel (2016) also notes that most cases of foodborne illness caused by B. cereus are associated with raw or cooked foods that have not been stored at temperatures below 4 °C or above 60 °C.